All comparisons

 iOS + Android apps for both employees and clients

-QuickBooks Payroll Limitations
+QuickBooks Payroll limitations

 Core/Premium/Elite tiers multiplied across every client get very expensive at firm scale